 - Parking on the Medical Campus: Student parking at the Yale School of Medicine is located in either the Air Rights Garage or Amistad Parking Garage.
 There is a two-tier fee structure for student parking depending on the lot of choice.
 Acceptable forms of payment are bank card, credit card, personal check, cash or bursar billing.

 Bicycles may be parked only in areas specifically designated for bicycle parking.
-View more information.
+Visit the Bike page for more information.

 Motorized two-wheeled vehicles